thecryptoneer/pixelsweeper-blog/docs/_posts/project-summary-pixelsweeper.md

 ## **Staker Pot**

-Each week you’ll have a chance to win one or more PancakeSquad NFTs, or an NFT from another BNB Chain collection, just by holding a PixelSweeper.
+Each week you’ll have a chance to win one or more Pancake Squad NFTs, or an NFT from another BNB Chain collection, just by holding a PixelSweeper.

 The more rare your PixelSweeper is, the higher chance you will have in the weekly distribution, so people will be incentivised to collect and hodl the rarest Sweepers too.
 Rarity will be based on the Rarity Score + Sets parameter from Rareboard.